simplicitesoftware/documentation/docs/docs/core/externalobject-code-examples.md

 As of version 4.0.P24 in Java it is preferable to use the higher level helper class `com.simplicite.webapp.web.ResponsiveExternalObject` which, by default, calls a client-side `<external object name>.render(params)` function passing it the request parameters as a JSON object.

-In most cases it is sufficient to make the external object's calss extend the above helper class:
+In most cases it is sufficient to make the external object's class extend the above helper class:

 ```java
 public class MyExtObject extends com.simplicite.webapp.web.ResponsiveExternalObject {